 Through education and physical therapy, Parkinson’s disease patients can learn to manage symptoms, sometimes remaining active for years following their diagnosis.

 Parkinson’s affects the cerebellum and central nervous system.
-Neurons begin breaking down, leading to a range of symptoms that impact almost every aspect of the patient’s life.
-These include:
+Neurons begin to break down, leading to a range of symptoms that impact almost every aspect of the patient’s life.

-Parkinson’s patients frequently complain about bodily weakness.
-They tire easily and strain lifting their arms and legs, like they were moving through wet concrete.
-This increases the likelihood they will suffer a fall and makes ordinary tasks, like walking, almost impossible.
+Parkinson’s patients frequently experience pronounced bodily weakness.
+They tire easily and strain lifting their arms and legs, increasing the likelihood they will suffer a fall and making ordinary activities like walking almost impossible.